sourdragon/second-brain/Spaces/Home/Journal/First File.md

 #### 2. I get sad feelings about leaving her and the little time i have
 - You should be more worried about family time.
 - But its fine , i dont think i will ever once more "miss" a person ever again.
+First time "feelings"...
+-